mietek/pol/README.md

 #### 3.4.2 Input conversion

 Now let's discuss the NUMBER subroutine in detail.
 First, why is it a subroutine?
-If you examine the program I've outlined so far, and even the program as augmented by the end of the book, you'll fiind NUMBER is called only once - in the control loop.
+If you examine the program I've outlined so far, and even the program as augmented by the end of the book, you'll find NUMBER is called only once - in the control loop.
 By my own rules NUMBER should thus be in-line code.
 However, I can't bring myself to put it in line; the logic in NuMBER is so complex that I want to isolate it away from the control loop, to emphasize its logical function - one purpose of a subroutine - and to reduce confusion in the control loop itself; also I'm never confident that I won't want to call NUMBER from some other routine, in fact I have.
-But I think that such violations of programming standards should be explicitly recognised.
+But I think that such violations of programming standards should be explicitly recognized.

 The key to a good NUMBER subroutine is another subroutine that it calls.
 This subroutine has 2 entry points: SIGNED tests the next character for minus, sets a switch, zeros number-so-far and falls into NATURAL.
 NATURAL fetches characters, tests that they're digits, multiplies the number-so-far by 10 and adds the digit.
 It repeats until it finds a non-digit.